How To Leverage Your Surgical Practice Marketing

 Get your practice listed on small local business listings

-Claiming your website on local listings sites is a basic, yet critical, step in your marketing campaign.
+Claiming your website on local listings sites is a basic, yet critical, step in marketing a surgical practice.
 Start with the basics by marking your practice name and location in the major platforms: Google My Business, Yahoo, Yelp, and Bing.
 But don’t neglect smaller, local business listings.
 Take the time to find the local business listings sites for your area.
 Local listings are often trusted more by your potential patients and bolster your local SEO ranking at the same time.

 It can get tedious to re-enter the same practice data again and again into multiple listings sites.
 To make your life a little easier (and more efficient!), use a tool for location data management, like Moz Local or FMG Local Listings to automate the process.
 A good location data management tool will also monitor your listings and let you know when you need to update or if you have a broken link.